dependabot/api-docs/README.md

 access to.
 If any use an outdated version of the dependency and have their update schedule set to `live` Dependabot will create update PRs for them.

+Note that this API is *not* a substitute for Dependabot being able to access your registry.
+When notified of a new version Dependabot triggers update runs which will query your registry for the latest version.

 The `name` attribute should be the name of the dependency.
 For Java dependencies the name is constructed from the `groupId` and `artifactId` of the dependency, joined by a `:` (for example: `org.kohsuke:github-api`).